akulsharma1/Illini-Ticket-Hub/README.md

     - Designed and coded frontend for Create Account page, routed this to dashboard, added button to route to login page

-    - Made general routing changes and designed webpage workflow
+    - Made general routing changes and designed webpage workflow, made some basic webpage edits

   Akul: